In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 If you are currently located in Manitoba:

 Are you an international educated nurse seeking information on opportunities in Manitoba?
 The Manitoba government supports internationally educated nurses (IENs) with a streamlined pathway and financial support to help IENs who are already in Manitoba begin working as nurses in the province sooner.
-Learn more about support available in Manitoba.
+Learn more about International Educated Nurses

 Register with the Manitoba Internationally Educated Nurses (IENs) Program